 3. Gig-Based Cleaners

-These are individual cleaning professionals who find work through sharing economy platforms such as Handy and TaskRabbit.
+These are individual cleaning professionals who find work through sharing economy platforms.
 Some gig-based cleaners also operate their own cleaning businesses and use these platforms to find additional clients.
 In either case, the platform acts as an intermediary in the transaction; you pay the platform, which then takes a cut and passes the rest on to the worker.

 Gig-based cleaners are cheaper than full-service companies and may be easier to schedule.
 However, they’re not ideal for customers with complex needs or those seeking long-term relationships with their cleaners.